NWUSensing/soilmoisture-sensing/readme.md

 ## Directory Structure
-(1)	Reader controlling.
+(1)	**Reader controlling**.
 Except for the `./moisture_estimation` directory, all other directories contain files used by the ThingMagic MercuryAPI to control the reader.
 Our code for controlling the reader is located in `./TMR_Read`, and by modifying the symbolic link file `ReadAsync.cs`, we can change the reader's behavior, such as the reading time on each channel  and TxPower.

-(2)	Data collection, preprocessing and moisture estimation.
+(2)	**Data collection, preprocessing and moisture estimation**.
 Regarding the `./moisture_estimation` directory, it includes all the code for processing reader data, as described below:

 **./moisture_estimation/data** : This directory stores all the collected data.
 Each file contains the metadata collected at a specific tag location.
 For example, the below figure shows measurement of sensor 16 and 19.